Contacting Us Before Camp

 Whilst we do appreciate a call or voicemail if you are running late, we will likely be away from the phone actively dismissing campers and may not receive your message immediately.
 Thank you for being on time.

 Early Pickups Policy: We strongly discourage early pick ups since it alters the flow of camp for everyone.
-If you would like to arrange an early pickup, let us know via email at least 24 hours in advance and check in with your instructor.
+If you would like to arrange an early pickup, let us know via email at least 24 hours in advance and check in with the office at drop off.

 Early pickups without prior notification can take a very long time if your camper’s group is out hiking or in the middle of a messy project.

 Site Logistics: Lost and Found